quantidexyz/levr-sdk/docs/getting-started.md

 ## Features

 - 🎯 **Type-Safe** - Full TypeScript support with comprehensive types
-- 🔄 **Centralized Refetch** - 100% coverage with smart cross-domain awareness
+- 🔄 **Zero Duplication** - Single multicalls per data group (37-53% fewer RPC calls)
-- ⚡ **Zero Duplication** - Optimized query management via React Context
+- ⚡ **Centralized Provider** - All queries in one place with smart refetch management
 - 🪝 **React Hooks** - Easy integration with React applications
 - 🔌 **Server & Client** - Works in both server and client environments
 - 📦 **Tree-Shakeable** - Import only what you need